 Bold is the word I keep coming back to at The Cosmopolitan of Las Vegas.
-From the layout to the design, from the casino to the rooms, everything about this hotel is bold, visual, and different from any other Las Vegas hotel that has come before it.
+From the layout to the design, from the casino to the rooms, everything about this hotel is bold, visual, and different from any other Las Vegas hotel.
 The closest comparison is to its neighbor Aria Las Vegas, a hotel that moved away from the traditional into modern, contemporary, cutting edge design.
 But Aria is practically staid in comparison to The Cosmo; the older hotels that once had big “wow” factors seem almost quaint.

 There is no theme here unless you count art and design as one.
 From the moment you enter the property you are treated to a visual feast that at times almost borders on overload.

-Or come in from the southern Strip entrance directly into the casino and you are welcomed by a three-story “chandelier,” featuring over two-million crystals surrounding three bars on multiple levels.
+Or come in from the southern Strip entrance directly into the casino and you are welcomed by a three-story “chandelier,” home to the Chandelier bar and featuring over two-million crystals surrounding three bars on multiple levels.

 The moment you step in, you understand that this is not a typical Las Vegas hotel even though all typical things you’d find in a Las Vegas hotel are present and accounted for.

 The main floor is mostly casino; about 100,000 square-feet of it.
 Although that’s a lot, it seems small because it follows the footprint of the building – long and narrow.
-The visual statements continue here with white, gold, and reddish blown glass light fixtures and lots of texture on the walls.
+The visual statements continue here with blown glass light fixtures and lots of texture on the walls.
 It’s cutting edge contemporary with just a hint of retro flavor.

 There are lots of slots of all denominations and a fair amount video poker with most of the machines operating on a central server, meaning either the casino or you can change the theme, denomination, and style at will.
 They even have built in video interfaces that allow you to track your players’ club activity, make restaurant reservations, and more.
 Table games are scattered throughout the casino in clusters offering everything you’d expect from blackjack to craps to pai-gow and more.
 A high limit parlor has table games and there’s also a separate high limit slot area, which features the casino’s “Fastpay” system, where you don’t have to wait to get hand pays of jackpots over $1,200.
 Instead you register your tax info ahead of time and then wins are credited to the machine instantly .